Lanius ludovicianus Linnaeus, 1766

 Biology / Life History

 Loggerhead Shrikes are believed to be solitary migrants, moving short distances each day and sometimes staying in an area for several days to feed (Yosef 1996).
 They overwinter in the southern U.S. and Mexico, returning to Minnesota and the northern part of their range in March.
 Pairs defend territories of 2-25 ha (5-62 ac.).
 Nests are well hidden in trees or brush and are usually less than 2 m (6.6 ft.) above the ground.
 Females lay 3-7 eggs (Brooks and Temple 1990) and incubate them for approximately 16 days.
 While on the nest, the female is fed by the male.
 Once the eggs hatch, both parents participate equally in feeding the chicks until they fledge at about 16 days old.
 The young practice hunting and manipulating objects for several weeks and are usually able to precisely impale prey at two months of age (Yosef 1996).
-Loggerhead Shrikes use their sharply-hooked bill and falcon-like tomial tooth (a sharp projection on the cutting edge of the bill) to subdue vertebrate prey by biting their neck and severing their cerebral vertebrae.
+Loggerhead Shrikes use their sharply-hooked bill and falcon-like tomial tooth (a sharp projection on the cutting edge of the bill) to subdue vertebrate prey by biting their necks and severing their cerebral vertebrae.
 Shrikes often impale prey items on thorns or barbed wire - an adaptation that allows them to eat large prey without the benefit of strong feet and talons.
 Small items, such as grasshoppers or beetles, may be impaled or eaten whole, but larger items, including large invertebrates, amphibians, lizards, small snakes, mice, and small birds, are always impaled first or wedged into a forked branch and then eaten.